Everyone has one or two. How many do you have?

 A frenemy – someone who pretends to be a friend but is actually a rival.

-Frenemies are often helpful and complimentary, sometimes to excess.
-But deep down they harbor a second motive, which is to compete with or humiliate their “friend.”
+Frenemies are often supportive and complimentary, sometimes to excess.
+But deep down they harbor a ulterior motive – to compete with or humiliate their “friend.”

 I encountered my first frenemy – though I didn’t know the term – early in my career.

-A man began attending church and appeared to be the ideal leader.
-He was highly committed, had a wealth of talent, and was eager to be my right hand assistant in a key area of ministry.
+A man joined our organization and appeared to be the ideal leader.
+He was highly committed, had a wealth of talent, and was eager to lead in key areas.
 We also seemed to hit it off personally, and it seemed like a great relationship.

 After a while I noticed that our interactions were a bit one-sided.
-While he often asked about my spirituality, he always moved the conversation away from his own inner life.
+While he often asked about my life and work, he always moved the conversation away from his own life and actions.
 He knew all the challenges in my family and vocation and often dwelled on them in conversation.

 I began to feel that he was more interested in reminding me of my difficulties than in celebrating my victories.
 It was becoming a toxic relationship, and I eventually ended the association.